mehulagg/gitlab/doc/ci/runners/README.md

 1. Optionally, to allow shared runners to be enabled for individual projects or subgroups, click **Allow projects and subgroups to override the group setting**.

+NOTE:
-**Note**: To re-enable the shared runners for a group, toggle on the **Enable shared runners for this group** button.
-Please notice that subgroups or project owners/maintainers must explicitly reset the shared runners enablement rules as this is not applied recursively on individual descendants.
+To re-enable the shared runners for a group, turn on the **Enable shared runners for this group** toggle.
+Then, an owner or maintainer must explicitly change this setting for each project subgroup or project.

 ### Group runners